brayomumo/brayomumo.github.io/README.md

 * install Atom/Visual studio code
 * git init
 * git clone https://Github.com/brayomumo/portfolio
-*  Open the folder where the cloned repository is saved in a simple
+*  Open the folder where the cloned repository is saved
 ## Technologies Used
  * HTML – used to create the website
  * Css – used to style the web page